Short guidePlease note that nodewatch system is provided as is, without any warranty, expressed or implied.

 Weak root password detection

 Nodewatch uses John the Ripper to automatically scan your user's VPS for weak passwords.
 (John is installed automatically during Nodewatch installation, there is no need to install it separately).
 When a weak password is discovered, it is immediately replaced with a randomly generated password.
-A message is then thrown onto user's VPS console with new password as well as a record is made in the user's VPS syslog.
+A message is then thrown onto user's VPS console with new password as well as a record is sent to the syslog inside of the VPS.